 What Is IoT Security

-IoT security is a subsect of cybersecurity that focuses on protecting, monitoring and remediating threats related to the Internet of Things (IoT) — or the network of connected devices that gather, store and share data via the internet.
+IoT security is a subsect of cybersecurity that focuses on protecting, monitoring and remediating threats related to the Internet of Things (IoT) — the network of connected devices equipped with sensors, software or other technologies to gather, store and share data via the internet.

 Often overlooked or minimized within the cybersecurity strategy, IoT security has become a more pressing concern for organizations given the recent shift to remote work due to COVID-19.
 With people now relying on both their home network and personal devices to conduct business activities, many digital adversaries are taking advantage of lax security measures at the endpoint level to carry out attacks.
 Insufficient IoT protocols, policies and procedures can pose a grave risk for organizations since any device can serve as a gateway to the wider network.